-- 1. Upgraded Denbigh software that improved attendance monitoring and recording. - 2.
-Additional software installed to embellish learning in the classroom. - 3.
-Improved back-up systems both on and off site.
+- 1. Continued to upgraded Denbigh software that improved attendance monitoring and recording. - 2.
+Additional software installed to computers in the Computer Lab. - 3.
+Upgraded software to administration computers.

 Local Group Policy:

 - 1. Users of MGS computers do not have permission to install any third party application software because of security reasons. - 2.
 Users of MGS computers do not have permission to access any restricted shared folders because of internal policy requirements. - 3.
 Users of MGS computers do not have permission to change any core settings on their computers or any computers on the premises for security reasons.